hideya/langchain-mcp-tools-ts/README.md

 **Explicit transport selection:**
 - Set `transport: "streamable_http"` to force Streamable HTTP (no fallback)
+- VSCode-style config `type: "http"` also works instead of the above
 - Set `transport: "sse"` to force SSE transport
 - WebSocket URLs (`ws://` or `wss://`) always use WebSocket transport